karineek/AccelerQ/README.md

 **SKIP THIS PART**, unless you wish to install the tool locally, outside DOCKER (not recommended, unless developing new parts).

-Before starting, install Python3.10.12 as the default on your system.
+Before starting, install Python 3.10.12 as the default on your system.
 ```
 sudo apt-get update
 sudo apt-get install -y software-properties-common